Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 ## Part Seven: Documentation

 Our component is working well and is almost complete.
 In this tutorial we learned:
-- That `obt test` runs Sass, JavaScript, and limited accessibility tests.
+- That `npm run test -w components/o-example` runs Sass, JavaScript, and limited accessibility tests.
-- That `obt verify` analyses our component for potential errors.
+- That `npm run lint -w components/o-example` analyses our component for potential errors.
-- How to write Sass tests for the `obt test` command.
+- How to write Sass tests for the `npm run test -w components/o-example` command.
-- How to write and run JavaScript tests for the `obt test` command.
+- How to write and run JavaScript tests for the `npm run test -w components/o-example` command.
 - How to highlight visual differences a change has introduced with [percy.io](https://percy.io/).

 So far we have missed a crucial part of creating a component: documentation.
 Without documentation our component will be difficult for users to include in projects and future development may be hindered.
-In part seven we'll document our component in a way that is familiar to users and maintainers of other Origami components.
-[Continue to part seven](/documentation/tutorials/create-a-new-component-part-7).
+In part eight we'll document our component in a way that is familiar to users and maintainers of other Origami components.
+[Continue to part eight](/documentation/tutorials/create-a-new-component-part-7).